Michael Sandham: Arrest

 Sandham who had prided himself in his emails to Houston on his commitment to the "Bandido way" had just violated one of the rules of the outlaw biker code by attempting to turn Crown's evidence.
 Former policemen are not popular in prisons, and are usually raped by the other inmates with a special ferocity, and Sandham was terrified about the possibility of going to prison.
 Sandham was denied bail, and while awaiting trial had to be held apart from the other inmates, who wanted to abuse a former policeman.
-The sergeant-at-arms of the Bandido Winnipeg chapter, a man only as MH had already cut a deal with the Crown, where in exchange for total immunity he would testify against the others, and the Crown was not inclined to make another deal for Sandham's testimony.
+The sergeant-at-arms of the Bandido Winnipeg chapter, a man identified only as M.H. had already cut a deal with the Crown, where in exchange for total immunity he would testify against the others, and the Crown was not inclined to make another deal for Sandham's testimony.
 Baker wrote that with trials, the first of the accused to make a deal with the prosecution usually gets the best deal, and those of the accused who tried to plea-bargain later do not fare as well; a rule about trials that the former policeman Sandham seemed to be curiously unaware of.
 Furthermore, Sandham is a well known "pathological liar" whose long and well-documented record of telling lies reduced his value as a witness for the Crown.
 When the preliminary hearing (the Canadian equivalent to a grand jury) began on 8 January 2007, Sandham cried continuously through the hearings and tried to cover his ears, giving the impression of a weak man.
-On 5 April 2007, Justice Ross Webster concluded the preliminary hearing by ruling the Crown hasd presented evidence to support the charges of first-degree murder against Sandham plus the other accused and the case should go to trial.
+On 5 April 2007, Justice Ross Webster concluded the preliminary hearing by ruling the Crown had presented evidence to support the charges of first-degree murder against Sandham plus the other accused, and that the case should go to trial.